 Can Siblings Play on the Gym With the Baby?

-Yes, siblings can definitely play on the gym with the baby!
-Just make certain the older child understands to be gentle and respectful.
-This interaction can enhance bonding and encourage social skills in both children.
+Yes, siblings can join in.
+Just make sure the older child understands to be gentle.
+This kind of interaction supports bonding and can encourage social skills in both children.

 What Accessories Can Enhance a Play Gym Experience?

-You can enhance a play gym experience with colorful toys, sensory mats, mirrors, and hanging mobiles.
-These accessories stimulate your baby’s senses, encourage exploration, and promote motor skills, making playtime both fun and educational.
+Colorful toys, sensory mats, mirrors, and hanging mobiles all work well.
+These accessories stimulate your baby’s senses, encourage exploration, and promote motor skills.

 Are There Specific Age Milestones for Play Gym Use?